GeeTwentyFive/CubeFileFormat/README.md

 **CURRENTLY WIP**

-3D axis-aligned cuboid file format (like for AABB engines for example)
+3D axis-aligned cuboids-only mesh file format (like for AABB engines for example)

 Intended to be used by passing data to geometry shader which generates (colored) cuboids at given positions